-Villa Kali Ma’s DBT mindfulness skills training programs help foster every woman’s Wise Mind – her intuitive wisdom – and recognize this as foundational and fundamental in releasing avoidant, habitual and harmful behaviors endemic to addiction.
+Villa Kali Ma’s DBT mindfulness skills training programs help foster every woman’s Wise Mind – her intuitive wisdom – and recognize this as foundational and fundamental in releasing avoidant, habitual, and harmful behaviors endemic to addiction.
 Wise Mind is the starting place for awakening and transformation into a life worth living.
 In fact, it is the wise mind who speaks in a woman’s “moment of clarity.”
-The Wise Mind is the voice which wakes her up from the nightmare of addiction.
-From wise mind consciousness, the addicted mind is overruled and the woman can finally speak the words, “I’m willing to go to treatment; I want help.”
+The Wise Mind is the voice that wakes her up from the nightmare of addiction.
+From wise mind consciousness, the addicted mind is overruled, and the woman can finally speak the words, “I’m willing to go to treatment; I want help.”

 Connecting to Wise Mind

 At Villa Kali Ma, our DBT mindfulness skills training programs help women connect with this consciousness daily.
-We begin each day at the Villa with awakening rituals, mindfulness practices and meditations to foster and strengthen her connection to this consciousness, her Wise Mind, above all others.
-Likewise, our programs teach four sets skills, but the DBT mindfulness skills, which foster this connection to one’s Wise Mind, are the only skills that are repeated weekly and inform all other skills.
+We begin each day at the Villa with awakening rituals, mindfulness practices, and meditations to foster and strengthen her connection to this consciousness, her Wise Mind, above all others.
+Likewise, our programs teach four sets of skills, but the DBT mindfulness skills, which foster this connection to one’s Wise Mind, are the only skills that are repeated weekly and inform all other skills.
 Everything begins from her Wise Mind.